Caleb-J-Hill/Caleb-J-Hill.github.io/_pages/projects.md

 ---
 layout: page
-title: Projects # This is the tab title you see
+title: Research # This is the tab title you see
 permalink: /projects/
 description:
 nav: true